Phuctran-81/Reorder-Point-Setup-Model/README.md

 - **Z:** The distance measured by Standard Deviation from the mean of the distribution.
 - **MAE:** The average error between Actual Sales and Forecast ROP over the last 30 days.
 #### c.
 Traditional ROP Model
-***Note:** To optimize the accuracy, I calculated the multipliers separately for specific item at specific store (the multipliers such as Baseline 30d, Standard Deviation 30d).*
+***Note:** To optimize the accuracy, I calculated the multipliers separately for specific item at specific store (the multipliers such as Baseline 30d, Standard Deviation 30d).* \
-Moreover, i also calculated the rop based on the formular called traditional ROP model: \
+Moreover, i also calculated the rop based on the formular called traditional ROP model:
-`ROP = Baseline 30d + Z * (Standard Deviation 30d)`

 <img width="1172" height="68" alt="image" src="https://github.com/user-attachments/assets/e5ec7d58-0b31-441a-8b69-345be0aceecc" />

 - **ROP:** The forecast Inventory per day.
 - **Baseline 30d:** Average actual sales over the last 30 days
 - **Z:** The distance measured by Standard Deviation from the mean of the distribution.
 - **Standard Deviation 30d:** The average deviation of values compared to the mean of the distribution over the last 30 days.
 #### d.
 Promotion ROP model
-***Note:** To optimize the accuracy, I calculated the multipliers separately for specific item at specific store (the multipliers such as Lift%, Baseline 30d, Standard Deviation 30d, MAE).* \
+***Note:** To optimize the accuracy, I calculated the multipliers separately for specific item at specific store (the multipliers such as Lift%, Baseline 30d, Standard Deviation 30d, MAE).*
 #### d.1 Flagging Promotion Date
-**Purpose:** Because this dataset missing data about promotion date, i detected extreme outlier point to make the forecast model more precisely. \
+**Purpose:** Because this dataset missing data about promotion date, i detected extreme outlier point and assigned it as a promotion date to make the forecast model more precisely. \
 **Method:** The logic for flagging promotion date is that if actual sales is bigger than the average actual sales over the last 30 days + 2 (z score) Standard Deviation (just 2.7% probability the values fall in this range) this is promotion date.
 <img width="1375" height="87" alt="image" src="https://github.com/user-attachments/assets/4ed283aa-65c0-42ea-90cc-2fc34c60a13c" />
 - **Actual Sales:** The actual sales of item.